 Suppose the pH level has risen to high.
 If that is the case, then at an alkaline tablet.
 Afterward, it should lower quite a bit.

-On the other hand, if things have become too basic, then you should talk about the water.
+On the other hand, if things have become too basic, then you should talk about adding a quality pool shock to the water.
 That way, its pH will rise.

 Properly Sanitizing Your Pool